Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
 ### A simpler, keyboard-focused alternative to WIMP
-EngageUI is an activity based UI paradigm
+EngageUI is a user-engagement focused UI paradigm
-that is always focused on the user's current activity when interacting with the UI.
+that takes a temporal rather than spatial approach to the GUI.
-It takes a temporal rather than spatial approach to the GUI.
+It is always focused on handling the user's current activity when engaging with the UI.
 It does not use windows and there are no spatial layout constructs.
 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).